ermaccer/depak/README.md

 You'll require 2 XOR keys, one for header mask and one for file contents.

+### NOTE: Not all archives are encrypted!
+If you fail to extract an archive, use the -x param instead of -e!

 # Usage
 Execute without any arguments to print usage.